 The process of recruiting, selecting, training, retaining, appraising, and rewarding personnel is referred to as human resource management.
-Additionally, human resources ensure the safety, well-being, and health of both candidates and workers.
-You are legally responsible for each applicant as well as the employees you currently have, as an HR manager.
-Human resource managers must always be aware of how applicants are treated.
+Additionally, HR managers ensure the safety, well-being, and health of people in the organisation and also those who are coming in for interviews.

 To increase individual and group performance, human resource management must provide, maintain, and develop individual and group efficiency and effectiveness.
-According to the diagram below, human resource functions have been outlined:
+According to the diagram below, HR functions have been outlined:

 Job Analysis & Design

 Job analysis involves “the process of getting detailed information about jobs.”
 Work descriptions and job requirements are prepared using the information from the job analysis.
 A work specification outlines the information, abilities, and attitudes that a candidate must possess in order to perform the job, whereas a job description lists the tasks, duties, and responsibilities that the position includes.